MChitral/HomeWealth/docs/FEATURES.md

   - Investment portfolio value
   - Mortgage reduction amount
   - Emergency fund status
 - Compare **Different Strategies**:
   - Select from your created scenarios
+  - Share the active mortgage selection with the tracker so you never model the wrong property
   - Toggle between 10, 20, and 30-year views
   - See how different approaches impact your future
 - Visualize **Financial Trajectories**:
   - Net worth growth chart over time
   - Mortgage balance reduction timeline